 $ pip install -U pip setuptools wheel \ psycopg2\ Cython \ pytz \ pyOpenSSL \ ndg-httpsclient \ pyasn1 \ psutil \ apache-airflow[postgres]\

 Once our setup is done, we can check if Airflow is correctly installed by typing

-Initially, Airflow will run with an SQLite database, which cannot execute more than one task at a time and therefore should be switched out once you want or get serious about it.
+Initially, Airflow will run with a SQLite database, which cannot execute more than one task at a time and, therefore, should be switched out once you want or get serious about it.
 However, more on this later.
 Next, let us start with the typical hello world example.
 Navigate to your

 AIRFLOW_HOME-path which is by default a folder called